1- What’s included in the publishing fee?

 14 – Do you want to see my work before you accept me for publication?

-We would like to see a couple of chapters of your manuscript prior to you entering into an agreement with us.
-It is important that both you and GHP are happy with the standard of work that will be put into the public domain.
-If we do not think your work is ready to be published, we will offer our advice on how you can improve it.
+Not necessarily, although it is important that both you and GHP are happy with the standard of work that will be put into the public domain.
+You are welcome to email a sample of your work initially and if we do not think your work is ready to be published, we will offer our advice on how you can improve it.

 15 – How do I get my book materials to Grosvenor House Publishing?

-The complete text of your book should be in one Microsoft Word document.
+The complete interior text of your book should be in one Microsoft Word document.
 Any images for the covers should be scanned in at 300 dpi to the size required on the page and submitted in jpeg or tiff format.
-As before, if your files are too large to send as an email attachment, we can send you a link to a fileshare server where you can upload them.
+As before, we will send you a link to a fileshare server where you can upload them.
 Alternatively, they can be posted to us on CD or USB memory stick.

 16 – What if I don’t have cover images?